aistabci/abci-docs/en/docs/faq.md

 ## Q. Why cannot I write data to the Old Area

 The **Old Area** `/groups1` and `/fs3` used until FY 2020 were changed to read-only on August 11, 2021, to improve the efficiency of data migration.
 If you want to write data, please use `/groups` and `/projects` in the **New Area**.

-The data migration of the **Old Area** `/groups2` has been completed, and a symbolic link to the **New Area** has been set.
+The data migration of the **Old Area** `/groups2` has been completed, and a symlink to the **New Area** has been set.
 Therefore, it is possible to write using the same path as before.

 For more information on data migration, see [Q. What are the new Group Area and data migration?](faq.md#q-what-are-the-new-group-area-and-data-migration).

 ## Q. About Access Rights for Each Directory in the Group Area